Skip navigation

 Assumptions

-The Core Standards of Practice are based on assumptions which frame the context for the Standards.
+The Standards of Practice are based on assumptions which frame the context for the Standards.
 The assumptions underpinning the Standards are listed with reference to the professional physiotherapist, the regulatory organization, and the Standards themselves as follows:

-• Are typically autonomous self-regulated health-care professionals bound by a code of ethics.
+• Are typically autonomous self-regulated health care professionals bound by a code of ethics.

 • Are expected to be knowledgeable of and comply with all standards at all times.

-The regulatory organization
+The regulatory organization:

 • Develops/adopts Standards as a basis for monitoring registrants’ performance.